bryanjenningz/react-mandarin-reader/README.md

 - Flashcards use a spaced-repetition algorithm to maximize learning efficiency
 - Works entirely offline
 - Installable on mobile and desktop as a progressive web app (works on Android, iOS, Windows, Mac OS, and Linux)
+- A tutorial that teaches you how to lookup and save flashcards

 ## Screenshots